PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 make -j$(nproc) install
 ```

-### Building & Installing to the System
+### Building & installing to the system

-This is the preferred method for installation, and is suitable for packages.
+This is the preferred method of installation, and is suitable for packages.

 ```bash
 # configure everything